Reed-CompBio/spras/docker-wrappers/MEO/README.md

 ```
 from this directory.

+This Docker image is compatible with Docker and Singularity.

 ## Testing
 Test code is located in `test/meo`.
 The `input` subdirectory contains test files `meo-edges.txt`, `meo-sources.txt`, and `meo-targets.txt`.